clickstorm/cs_seo/Documentation/Administrator/Installation/Index.rst

 #.
 Make some initial configurations, see :ref:`c_configuration`.
 #.
 Run the Scheduler Task to evaluate all pages initially, see :ref:`scheduler`.
 #.
 Take a look to :ref:`admin-faq`. **Be aware** that we force L=0 in URLs.
 Furthermore we fill in the speaking path
    segment of realURL.
 See :ref:`basic.realURLAutoConf` if you don't need this.
+Also check your body tag.

 |img-1|